reasonmethis/docdocgo-core/README.md

 2. Decide on the next step:
   a.
 If you are happy with the report, you can stop here.
   b.
 If the report is completely off, you can go back to step 1 and try a new query.
   c.
+If some adjustments are needed use `/research set-...`, then `/research startover` (see below).
+  d.
 Otherwise, continue to step 3.
 3. Use `/research deeper N` to perform `N` iterations of the `deeper` command.
 Don't set `N` too high, since every such iteration **doubles** the number of sources in the report.
 4. Ask any follow-up questions you have.